Carrot cake Bliss balls in a coconut bowl on a white background

 Post Training Bliss Balls

 There are many types of protein powder on the market.
-It is important that you choose the correct protein powder based on your goals.
+It is important to choose the correct protein powder based on your goals.
 Did you know that some amino acids are broken down by the skeletal muscle as opposed to the liver?
 Selecting this type of protein powder gives your muscles the best opportunity to utilise the amino acids ingested.

 Nutrition Profile